 It feels great and it is great to know what I do and don’t want to spend any money on.

-Of course my spending is not 100% of the time aligned with my values, but I’m doing better and better.
+Of course, my spending is not 100% time-aligned with my values, but I’m doing better and better.

 What have you stopped buying to save money this year?